laminar-protocol/laminar-chain/README.md

 ### 4.2.1.
 Collateralized Position
 When a trader wants to long 10x EURUSD, he/she opens a position for that particular trading pair at a given price.

-Following on the previous example of $1,000 long 10x EURUSD example, the trader and the liquidity pool each contributes $1,000 to the collateral.
+Following on the previous example of $1,000 long 10x EURUSD example, the trader contributes $1,000 to the collateral, if the chosen liquidity pool has a 200% winnable cap, then the liquidity pool would put in an amount that ensures the trader can win away $2000.
 The `Margin Protocol` would use the `Money Market` to mange these funds to earn while trading.
 Please see the Money Market section to see how it guarantees trading liquidity while earning interest.

 ## 4.3.
 Trading Pair
 Each trading pair e.g. long 10x EURUSD or short 5x JPYUSD and associated trading rules are encapsulated in a separate contract, which can then be tokenized.